Spyy004/LifeList/README.md

 LifeList
 ========

-LifeList is an offline goal tracking app that allows users to plan, track, and achieve their life goals effortlessly.
-With LifeList, users can organize their goals, set deadlines, create reminders, and track their progress, all within a simple and user-friendly interface.
+LifeList is an offline bucket list app that helps users plan, track, and achieve their life goals in a simple and user-friendly interface.
+With LifeList, users can organize their bucket list items, set deadlines, create reminders, and track their progress towards completing them.
+The app is designed to make goal tracking effortless, allowing users to focus on achieving their bucket list dreams without worrying about the logistics.

 Features
 --------